-DATE: September 21, 2023 (4th submission - revised and updated comments)
+DATE: September 21, 2023 (4th submission)

-REQUEST: Rezone 534 acres from A-1 to PBD (Planned Business District) implemented within the O(H), Office High-rise District, to allow for data centers and supporting facilities, including a maximum of 10% secondary office use and ancillary uses.
+REQUEST: Rezone 342 acres from A-1 to PBD (Planned Business District) implemented within the O(M), Office Mid-rise District, to allow for data centers and supporting facilities, including a maximum of 10% secondary office use and ancillary uses.
 Waivers and modifications are included with this application.

-SITE: This rezoning involves two (2) sites separated by Pageland Lane.
-Both properties are bordered by rural residences where they are not abutting one of the other 2 data center rezoning case sites.
+SITE: The rezoning involves two (2) sites separated by Pageland Lane.
+Both properties are within close proximity to Manassas National Battlefield Park (MNBP) and Conway Robinson State Forest.
+Both are surrounded by rural and/or residential uses.
 Both are included in the approved PW Digital Gateway Comprehensive Plan Amendment, CPA 2021-00004.

-The eastern site (Landbay B) is an assemblage of multiple estate residential properties and open agricultural fields.
-Hardwood forests occupy less than 1/3 of the site.
-Early successional forest covers even less.
-A major electrical transmission line traverses the eastern portion of the site from south to north.
-The Chesapeake Bay RPA for Lick Branch bisects the site flowing in a west to east direction.
-The Chesapeake Bay RPA for Little Bull Run lies within a small portion of the southeastern corner of the site.
-Steep slopes with highly erodible soils (ER) covered by forest lie within both of these environmental corridors.
+The eastern site (Landbays C & D) is an assemblage of multiple estate residential properties with some open agricultural fields and several blocks of primarily mature hardwood forests.
+Early successional forest covers a portion of the site.
+A major electrical transmission line bisects the property from south to north.
+The Chesapeake Bay RPA for Little Bull Run runs along the northwestern edge of the site.
+Steep slopes with highly erodible soils (ER) covered by forest follow this environmental corridor.
+On the southern and eastern boundaries the site abuts Manassas National Battlefield Park.
+To the north the site abuts land owned by the Civil War Preservation Trust intended to be turned over to MNBP.